yibeichan/demo-protocol/VoicePilot/README.md

   <div class="text">
     <h3>Details about this protocol/h3>
     <p>
-    To go through the protocol hit the Start button.
+    To go through the protocol hit the Join button.
 It will take you through a consent process and then make sure you have understood the consent.
 Once you are deemed eligible the rest of the questionnaires will appear.
     </p>